sroze/fossil/README.md

 - **Node.js client** (using SSE) that commits offsets and supports acknowledgments.

+- **JWT tokens with `claims`** so that we can create tokens that allow to stream or collect on a specific set of streams.

+- **Use URI templates** rather than a custom `*`-based Kafka matcher.
+This would therefore be inline with the RFC6570.

 - **Outbox to Kafka or SQS** to enable consumers to use alternatives to SSE.

 - **Protobuf interfaces** instead of these HTTP endpoints.
 This should enable faster collection, commits, acks and